 With the use of square meter of solar surface at distance twice larger than distance of Earth from Sun (as on our planet), there is obtained work equal to 1/3 horsepower, i.e., work of three good workers.

 Such motors, working eternally, everywhere, at all heights, do not have need of anything except the Sun.
-The inhabitants of the asteroids have them everywhere, all possible devices and applications, they follow the natives like numble animals, always offering their services and never tiring.
+The inhabitants of the asteroids have them everywhere,

 These are the kind of motors which set the multistory trains into proper motion.